*This post may have affiliate links, which means I receive a commission when you buy. See my full disclosure.

 If you’ve never been to Poble Espanyol, you’ll love seeing a small world of the villages of Spain.
 But for Christmas, they’ve got events throughout the holiday season.

 It also has a living Nativity scene.
 Real people dress up in character as Joseph, Mary, Jesus, and the usual cast of the three Kings, shepherds, and even goats and donkeys.
 And it’s all set in a realistic agrarian backdrop, stable and blocks of hay included.
-Check out the 5-day festivities here.
+Check out the 4-day program details here.

 Expect lots of rowdy crowds, hoping paraders will throw candy their way while yelling out the Kings by name.
 The parade starts at Avenida Marquès de l’Argentera at 6pm.
 Check out the full route on the website.